DJY1231/Exploring-Income-Inequality-in-US/README.md

 ## Overview

-This paper investigates the income ineqaulity in United States using data from various surveys.
+This paper investigates the income ineqaulity in United States after the 2008 financial crash using data from various surveys.

 ## File Structure